Braunton Academy is committed to safeguarding and promoting the welfare of children and expects all staff and volunteers to share this commitment.

-All staff are trained to the appropriate level in safeguarding and training is repeated at the set intervals to ensure that new staff are fully aware of their safeguarding responsibilities.
+All staff and volunteers are trained to the appropriate level in safeguarding and training is repeated at set intervals to ensure that new staff are fully aware of their safeguarding responsibilities.
 Pastoral staff have enhanced safeguarding training.

 The Risk Assessment Process

-Mr Ludley (Academy Estate Manager) organises regular health and safety checks to ensure that the site is safe for use by all.
+Mr Magson (Academy Estate Manager) organises regular health and safety checks to ensure that the site is safe for use by all.

-Sexual exploitation involves an individual or group of adults taking advantage of the vulnerability of an individual or groups of children or young people, and victims can be boys or girls.
-Children and young people are often unwittingly drawn in to sexual exploitation through the offer of friendship and care, gifts, drugs and alcohol, and sometimes accommodation.
+Criminal and Sexual exploitation involves an individual, or group of adults, taking advantage of the vulnerability of an individual, or groups of children, or young people, and victims can be boys or girls.
+Children and young people are often unwittingly drawn in to criminal and sexual exploitation through the offer of friendship and care, gifts, drugs and alcohol, and sometimes accommodation.
 Sexual exploitation is a serious crime and can have a long-lasting adverse impact on a child's physical and emotional health.
 It may also be linked to child trafficking.

-The Academy includes the risks of sexual exploitation in the PSHE and SRE curriculum.
+The Academy includes the risks of sexual exploitation in the PSHE and SRE curriculum and assemblies to all year groups.
 A common feature of sexual exploitation is that the child often doesn't recognise the coercive nature of the relationship and doesn't see themselves as a victim.
 The child may initially resent what they perceive as interference by staff, but staff must act on their concerns, as they would for any other type of abuse.

-All staff are made aware of the indicators of sexual exploitation and all concerns are reported immediately to the DSL.
+All staff are made aware of the indicators of criminal and sexual exploitation and all concerns are reported immediately to the DSL.